geeky-bit/Dimensionality-Reduction-ICA-PCA-T-sne/README.md

 # Massive Guide to Dimensionality-Reduction
-This repos is a collection of examples of various Dimensionality Reduction techniques I will try to cover almost all currently used techniques.
+This repos is a collection of examples of various Dimensionality Reduction techniques. <>
+I will try to cover almost all currently used techniques.
 If you are new, don't worry.
 Codes will in *Python and R*. **Cheers !!!**